Alfred Hitchcock: Gainsborough Pictures and work in Germany

 When Paramount pulled out of London in 1922, Hitchcock was hired as an assistant director by a new firm run in the same location by Michael Balcon, later known as Gainsborough Pictures.
 Hitchcock worked on Woman to Woman (1923) with the director Graham Cutts, designing the set, writing the script and producing.
 He said: "It was the first film that I had really got my hands onto."
 The editor and "script girl" on Woman to Woman was Alma Reville, his future wife.
 He also worked as an assistant to Cutts on The White Shadow (1924), The Passionate Adventure (1924), The Blackguard (1925) and The Prude's Fall (1925).
 The Blackguard was produced at the Babelsberg Studios in Potsdam, where Hitchcock watched part of the making of F. W. Murnau's The Last Laugh (1924).
 He was impressed with Murnau's work, and later used many of his techniques for the set design in his own productions.

-In the summer of 1925, Balcon asked Hitchcock to direct The Pleasure Garden (1925), starring Virginia Valli, a co-production of Gainsborough and the German firm Emelka at the Geiselgasteig studio near Munich.
+In the summer of 1925, Balcon asked Hitchcock to direct The Pleasure Garden (1926), starring Virginia Valli, a co-production of Gainsborough and the German firm Emelka at the Geiselgasteig studio near Munich.
 Reville, by then Hitchcock's fiancée, was assistant director-editor.
 Although the film was a commercial flop, Balcon liked Hitchcock's work; a Daily Express headline called him the "Young man with a master mind".
+On an early sign of his high profile, the British Film Institute (BFI) would write, "In an unusual display of confidence for a first time director, Hitchcock included his own signature in the titles."
 In March 1926, the British film magazine Picturegoer ran an article entitled "Alfred the Great" by the film critic Cedric Belfrage, who praised Hitchcock for possessing "such a complete grasp of all the different branches of film technique that he is able to take far more control of his production than the average director of four times his experience."
 Production of The Pleasure Garden encountered obstacles which Hitchcock would later learn from: on arrival to Brenner Pass, he failed to declare his film stock to customs and it was confiscated; one actress could not enter the water for a scene because she was on her period; budget overruns meant that he had to borrow money from the actors.
 Hitchcock also needed a translator to give instructions to the cast and crew.